The Difficulty Of Crossing A Field

 To all the people of Southern California!

 I am very excited that my opera The Difficulty of Crossing a Field is finally making it down South.
 After the premiere in San Francisco got such a great review in the LA Times I thought a Southern California performance was right around the corner.
-The corner turned out to be almost 10 years long, but I am so happy that it is happening at last – it is an important thing to me because I am from Southern California.
+The corner turned out to be almost 10 years long, but I am so happy that it is happening again – it is an important thing to me because I am from Southern California.
 I grew up in Westwood, on Sunset Boulevard down the street from UCLA, and after 30 years of living in New York I have an idyllic fantasy about how great it is to come home again.
 So THANK YOU Long Beach Opera for making this possible.

 The piece grew out of my work as Composer in Residence at the American Conservatory Theater in San Francisco.
 ACT’s visionary artistic director Carey Perloff had a hunch that her Composer in Residence and her Playwright in Residence might get along.
 She was right, and that playwright was Mac Wellman.
 She commissioned us to find a project to do together, something that would bridge the opera and music theater worlds, something that would in some way relate to San Francisco.